Oluyosola/inisev-task/README.md

 - mail can be sent to all subscribers using the command "php artisan emails:send"

 #Things I am unable to achieve
-- Filter post sent to mails based on subscription(however it sends to all subscribers as soon as a post is made using Laravel Observer)
 - Use of Queues to schedule sending of mail in background

 #Feedback